xurion/cv/LIGHTHOUSE.md

 ### Best Practices: 92%

-There are two images that can be improved by regenerating the images at the right dimensions to support pixel ratio.
-THese images are the main profile picture and the Github fork ribbon.
-The ribbon specifically is hosted elsewhere, so if there is no larger image available, a larger version of this ribbon may need to be hosted as part of the app instead.
+Changes have been made to two images to support pixel ratio:

+1. The main profile picture - increased from 200px to 300px
+2. The Github ribbon - converted to pure css component

 ### Accessibility: 97%